node-usb/node-usb/README.md

 # Migrating from node-usb-detection

-If you have be referred here by node-usb-detection, the following may be helpful for you to update your existing code.
+If you have been referred here by `node-usb-detection`, the following may be helpful for you to update your existing code.

 ## usbDetect.startMonitoring() & usbDetect.stopMonitoring()